-by Mary Kay Seales My then-husband, Marc, turned me on to No Reservations, Bourdain's Emmy Award-winning show, which ran on the Travel Channel from 2005 to 2012.
-The first episode aired on my birthday, July 25, 2005, and was titled "France: Why the French Don't Suck."
-We watched it together with my daughter, who was… Continue reading A Personal Tribute to the “Most Conscious” Conscious Traveler: Anthony Bourdain
+by Mary Kay Seales My then-husband, Marc, turned me on to No Reservations, Bourdain’s Emmy Award-winning show, which ran on the Travel Channel from 2005 to 2012.
+The first episode aired on my birthday, July 25, 2005, and was titled “France: Why the French Don’t Suck.”
+We watched it together with my daughter, who was … More A Personal Tribute to the “Most Conscious” Conscious Traveler: Anthony Bourdain

 Cape Flattery: At the Corner of Nowhere and Forever

 Not Recognizing the Forest for the Trees One thing always surprises me.
-Many of the beautiful old houses in Seattle in neighborhoods adjacent to the waters of Puget Sound face inward, away from the spectacular views of the choppy blue water and snow-capped Olympic Mountains, two of the features which make Seattle one of the most beautiful cities… Continue reading Cape Flattery: At the Corner of Nowhere and Forever
+Many of the beautiful old houses in Seattle in neighborhoods adjacent to the waters of Puget Sound face inward, away from the spectacular views of the choppy blue water and snow-capped Olympic Mountains, two of the features which make Seattle one of the most beautiful cities … More Cape Flattery: At the Corner of Nowhere and Forever

 Airport Musings 101

 Guest Post by Molly Cheney Thoughts from my last trip through the airport: 1.
 I love when they have dogs at TSA checkpoints.
 They are damn fine specimens and amazingly bright.
 And you don’t have to take anything out of your bags.
 Plus, I trust dogs more than people with my safety.
-2. I feel… Continue reading Airport Musings 101
+2. I feel … More Airport Musings 101